DiscipleTools/disciple-tools-multisite-dropdown/README.md

 # Disciple.Tools - Multisite Dropdown

-Add a simple dropdown menu that lists other Disciple.Tools site the user is a member of on the same multisite server.
+Add a simple dropdown menu that lists other Disciple.Tools sites the user is a member of on the same multisite server.

 ## Purpose